The more cyber security specialists defend against cyber threats, the more ways criminals find to attack. That's why it's time to take control back.

 "To overcome the designs of our adversaries, we need to go beyond understanding the threat landscape to changing the defender-attacker dynamics in six key areas: information asymmetry, making attacks more expensive, improving visibility, better identifying exploitation of legitimacy, improving protection for decentralised data, and detecting and protecting in agent-less environments."

-To find out about developing your cyber security career and the latest jobs and IT contract roles we have available, get in touch with the team at Talent.
+To find out about developing your cyber security career and the latest jobs and tech and digital contract roles we have available, check out our jobs board.